mobilityhouse/resin-release-tool/README.md

   show_group_versions  Show the release versions of the devices in release groups unpin                Unpins the version of one or more releases
 ```

+# Development

+* The config file used by the balena_sdk is located at `$HOME/.balena/balena.cfg`

+To format the code run:

+    black <path to files >

+Tests can be run with

+    poetry run pytests

+To debug/run commands in pycharm configure `resin_release_tool/cli.py` as the script path and the command you want to  run as parameter (credentials can be added as envs)